CodeWordJava/100DaysOfCode/README.md

  - We covered Event listers and object manipulation using document.queryselector
  - I learnt how in add emoji to JS
 #### after Hours

--Restarted Codecademy JS - review string concatention and cosole.log which I'm super comfortable with.
+- Restarted Codecademy JS - review string concatention and cosole.log which I'm super comfortable with.
 Also reviewed Math.floor and Math.Randoom which are a bit rusty but i think i will grasp quickly.
-#####take away notes

  - Data is printed, or logged, to the console, a panel that displays messages, with console.log().
  - We can write single-line comments with // and multi-line comments between /* and */.
  - There are 7 fundamental data types in JavaScript: strings, numbers, booleans, null, undefined, symbol, and object.